Art Valero

-Art Valero (born May 12, 1958) is an American football Running backs coach for the St. Louis BattleHawks of the XFL.
+Art Valero (born May 12, 1958) is an American football coach who recently served as the running backs coach for the St. Louis BattleHawks of the United Football League (UFL).
 He served as an assistant coach for the Tampa Bay Buccaneers, St. Louis Rams, Seattle Seahawks and Tennessee Titans.

 Valero was officially hired by the St. Louis BattleHawks on September 13, 2022.
+He did not return for 2024.